aayzhao/COMP211-Labs/README.md

 Convert strings to lowercase, Part 2 is very rudimentary text justification and truncation, using stdio.h functions.

+## Lab 02
+Lab dealing with binary operations.
+Part 1 is converting ints to 16-bit representation with MSB indicating positive or negative.
+Part 2 is converting ints to 16-bit representation in 2's complement.
+Part 3 is negating 2's complement, given a string of binary.

 ## Tests
 This file has some self practice for things outside of the classroom.
 It also holds sanity tests, mainly for open-CLI quizzes.